cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 RFC 7049, as a format derived from the JSON ecosystem, was influenced by the JSON number system that was in turn inherited from JavaScript at the time.
-JSON does not provide distinct integers and floating point values (and the latter are decimal in the format).
-CBOR provides binary representations of numbers, which do differ between integers and floating point values.
-Experience from implementation and use now suggested that the separation between these two number domains should be more clearly drawn in the document; language that suggested an integer could seamlessly stand in for a floating point value was removed.
+JSON does not provide distinct integers and floating-point values (and the latter are decimal in the format).
+CBOR provides binary representations of numbers, which do differ between integers and floating-point values.
+Experience from implementation and use now suggested that the separation between these two number domains should be more clearly drawn in the document; language that suggested an integer could seamlessly stand in for a floating-point value was removed.
 Also, a suggestion (based on I-JSON {{?RFC7493}}) was added for handling these types when converting JSON to CBOR.